How to Remove Oil From Car Paint

 5. Mineral Spirits:

 This is a good choice for removing oil from car paint, but it should be used with caution.
 Mineral spirits are extremely flammable, so avoid exposing the area to open flame or other heat sources while you work.
 Instead, put on rubber gloves and dab a small number of mineral spirits onto a clean white cloth.
 Gently rub the spot until the oil comes up, then clean the area with a damp cloth.
-Another approach to remove oil from car paint is to mix one part baking soda with two parts water.
-Then, use a sponge or cloth to apply the mixture to the stain.
+Finally, dry the area completely with another cloth.

 6. Methyl Ethyl Ketone:

 Many people consider this one of the best products for removing oil from car paint because it is highly efficient and relatively cheap to use.
 However, it can also be used as an adhesive remover, so you might want to keep that in mind if you end up with a leftover product.
-This product is designed to be used with a buffer, and it will remove any traces of oil or wax that you have on your paint.
-If you want to get rid of some of the stains that are left behind by grease and oil, this is one of the best options for you.
+Methyl ethyl ketone can sometimes leave an oily residue on the surface, so it’s important to rinse with water and dry thoroughly after use.

 7. Muriatic Acid: